SP1R1T-5/Windows10VulnBox/README.md

-Scripts for CYBR-555 Windows Box to scan with Nessus
+Scripts for CYBR-555 Windows Box to scan with Nessus.
+Turned into Incident Response and Offensive Security Trainning Boxes